Pavel Tykač: The gift of Oxford

 In 2018, Pavel Tykač and his wife Ivana became donors of the Czech language and Czech studies at Oxford University.
 They donated £1.2 million, which will be used to create a stable pedagogical background for at least two decades ahead.
 The university has added another £800,000 from its own resources.
 The result is a budget of two million pounds, which becomes the basis of the foundation's assets, which the university will continuously invest.
 Each year, the proceeds will be used to teach Czech at University College, the oldest college in Oxford.
 For the first time in history, the Department of this Language at Oxford has its specific donor.
 The so-called Ivana and Pavel Tykač Fellowship was created, which is a guarantee of a job that will cover the field for years to come.

 Family and personal life

 Pavel Tykač is married for the second time.
 Together with his wife Ivana Tykač is raising eight children.
-He currently lives with his family in Switzerland.
+He lives with his family in Switzerland.

 Tykač played competitive table tennis in his youth, nowadays he plays recreational tennis and badminton league in Prague.